What is Double Glazing?

 In winter, warm moist air inside your home hitting the glass of a cold single-glazed window will form condensation.

 Double glazing greatly reduces the chance of condensation forming.
 The reason for this is due to the improved insulation from the cold outside air, the inner glass panel is closer to room temperature, therefore when the moist air inside the house hits the glass it doesn’t condense.

 Double glazing provides improved security over single glazing.
-Use of laminate glass in one of the sides of the double glazed window will further increase security.
+The use of laminate glass on one of the sides of the double glazed window will further increase security.

 Increase the resale value of your home

 In addition to the above benefits, double glazed windows will increase the value and saleability of your property.